-The Wroxton College Campus does not own any non-campus buildings or housing for student organizations.
-The Dean of Wroxton College through the close working relationships with local law enforcement also deals with crimes and other serious incidents that occur off campus that may involve a Wroxton College student.

-The Dean of the College will promptly act on any information concerning an investigation that is received from an outside law enforcement agency.
-Findings of any investigation concerning student misconduct will be dealt with as required, including the recourse to disciplinary action.
+The Executive Director of Operations, through close working relationships with local law enforcement, also deals with crimes and other serious incidents that occur off campus that may involve a Vancouver campus student.
+However, The Vancouver Campus does not own or control any non-campus buildings or housing for student organizations and as such, the Department of Public Safety is not responsible for monitoring off-campus student organizations.
+The Executive Director of Operations and contract guard service will promptly act on any information that is received from an outside agency concerning investigation on information received.
+Findings of that investigation concerning student misconduct will be forwarded to the appropriate campus office for any disciplinary action.